Universiteit Leiden

 Educational methods

-As a Dutch Studies student, you can expect a full working week of about 40 hours.
-You will spend an average of 14 hours in-class, for example lectures or tutorials, and the rest of the time in independent study.
-You attend lectures focused upon a particular topic; the lectures are complemented by tutorials in which the material is discussed in greater depth and with more student input, for example in solo or group presentations, all of which help you to grasp Dutch quickly and with more fluency.
+As a Dutch Studies student, you can expect a full-time study workload of around 40 hours.
+You will spend an average of 14 hours in class, for example in lectures or tutorials, and the remainder on independent study.
+You will attend lectures focused on specific topics.
+These are complemented by tutorials in which the material is discussed in greater depth and with more student input, for example through individual or group presentations.
+This approach helps you develop Dutch fluency more quickly.

 Student support

 Do you need support during your study?
-We make sure to offer our students the support they need.
-A mentor will be at hand to offer the help or advice that you need.
+We make sure our students receive the guidance they need.
+A mentor will be available to offer the help or advice you need.

-Apart from study advice, we offer many more support services.
+Beyond study advice, we offer a range of support services.
 Our Career Services can help you arrange a study abroad or find an internship position.

-In case of psychological issues, a university psychologist can be consulted.
+If you experience psychological difficulties, you can contact a university psychologist.
 In the event of chronic illness, dyslexia or a physical or psychological disability, you can contact the university’s Fenestra Disability Centre.